-Students enrolled in a Traditional degree program are limited to one FLEXCampus®, online, or Quest class per session in addition to the traditional course schedule at any given time in a semester.
+Students enrolled in a Traditional degree program are limited to one FLEXCampus[®] class per session in addition to the traditional course schedule at any given time in a semester.
 At no point can the student exceed the maximum course load limit per semester without written permission from the Vice President for Academic Affairs.

-FLEXCampus®, online, or Quest students may not take more than two courses at any given time.
+FLEXCampus[®] students may not take more than two courses at any given time.
 At no point can the student exceed the maximum course load limit per semester.